tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * We will use Scikit-learn, a machine learning library, to create a linear regression model.

-Engage the class by asking, in a linear regression model, which column will be the dependent variable, and which the independent variable.
+Ask the class: In a linear regression model, which column is the dependent variable, and which is the independent variable?

-  * `YearsExperience` will be the independent variable, or `x`.
+  * `YearsExperience` is the independent variable, or `x`.

-  * `Salary` will be the independent variable, or `y`.
+  * `Salary` is the independent variable, or `y`.

 Explain that in order to use Scikit-learn (sklearn) for regression, the independent variable (x) will need to be reformatted: